Seattle Cancer Care Alliance (SCCA) holds accreditations and licenses from the following agencies.

-- Master X-Ray Tube License for the South Lake Union campus from the Washington State Department of Health (License)
+- X-ray equipment registration for South Lake Union from the Washington State Department of Health (License)

-- Master W-Ray Tube License for the NWH campus from the Washington State Department of Health (License)
+- X-ray equipment registration for Peninsula from the Washington State Department of Health (License)

 - License for the SCCA Clinical Laboratories for the South Lake Union campus from the Washington Department of Health (License)

-- License for the SCCA Clinical Immunogenetics Laboratory for the South Lake Union campus from the Washington Department of Health (License)
+- License for the SCCA Cellular Therapy Laboratory for the South Lake Union campus from the Washington Department of Health (License)

 - License for the SCCA Clinical Laboratory on the EvergreenHealth campus from the Washington Department of Health (License)

-- License for the Handling of Hazardous Materials Handling from the US Department of Transportation for all SCCA Ambulatory Sites (License)
+- Certificate for the Handling of Hazardous Materials Handling from the US Department of Transportation for all SCCA Ambulatory Sites (Certificate)

 - SCCA Specialty Laboratories Medical Test Site Accredited License (License)